 Savings mistakes to avoid for 30-somethings

 In your 30s, your job might be a little more stable and your income might be a bit more substantial than it was a decade ago.
 Your goals might be different, too.
 Maybe you want to buy a home or expand your family.

 It might be hard to factor in the added cost of a child, but it’s possible once you budget for it.
 Restructuring your budget is important for any major change in your life, so research those expenses and crunch the numbers beforehand so you’re not caught off guard.

 If children aren’t in your plans but buying a home or getting married are, you should still create a budget.

 Savings mistakes to avoid for 40-somethings

 Retirement feels closer than it did a few years ago.
 By now, you may have a solid hold on your budget.
-You’re trying to save but might not be doing as well as you think you are.
+You’re trying to save but actually might not be doing as well as you think you are.